MCmoderSD/YEPPBot/README.md

 ## Contributing
 Have an idea or suggestion?
 Feel free to:
 - Open an issue or pull request on GitHub.
 - Reach out to me on [Discord](https://www.mcmodersd.de/dc) or [Twitch](https://www.twitch.tv/mcmodersd).

 ### Acknowledgments
 Special thanks to:
-- [Twitch4J](https://twitch4j.github.io/): For the incredible library that powers Twitch integration.
-- [OpenAI](https://platform.openai.com/signup): For the ChatGPT API.
-- [OpenWeatherMap](https://openweathermap.org/api): For the weather API.

-A heartfelt thanks to:
 - [FoxxHimself](https://github.com/lennartfu): For creating the original bot and inspiring its rewrite in Java.
 - [RedSmileTV](https://github.com/redsmiletv): For assistance with the bot, APIs, and libraries.
 - [Rebix](https://github.com/reebix): For support with the bot and related integrations.